pogamar/TaskManager/TaskManagement/README.md

 	*To add a task, the user has to provide two information, the task name and task description *To edit a task, the user has to provide the task name.
 If the user gives the correct task name, the program will fetch a  table showing the previous information.
 The the user has to provide at least one information (Task Name/ Description) to edit the task detail.
+The user can skip giving information by pressing enter, when a input has been asked.
 	*To delete a task, the user has to provide the task name.
 If the user gives the correct task name, the program will fetch a  table showing which row has been deleted.
+The user can skip giving information by pressing enter, when a input has been asked.

 Code description: